The best hotels in Nara

 The Nara National Museum on Noborioji-cho is worth 2 hours and holds the largest collection of Buddhist art in Japan, with rotating special exhibitions in autumn that routinely rank among the best in the country.
 The walking path from Naramachi up past Kofuku-ji to Kasuga Taisha takes about 30 minutes and covers more of Nara's best material than any guided tour.

-Nara's best neighborhoods
+Nara's best hotel regions

 Nara Park is the obvious choice, and honestly it earns that reputation.
 But Naramachi is worth serious consideration if you want atmosphere without the tour bus chaos.
 Start with the park area and work outward.